 - System audit – An audit conducted on a management system.
 It can be described as a documented activity performed to verify, by examination and evaluation of objective evidence, that applicable elements of the system are appropriate and effective and have been developed, documented, and implemented in accordance and in conjunction with specified requirements.

-- A quality management system audit evaluates an existing quality program to determine its conformance to company policies, contract commitments, and regulatory requirements.
+- A quality management system audit evaluates an existing quality management program to determine its conformance to company policies, contract commitments, and regulatory requirements.

 - Similarly, an environmental system audit examines an environmental management system, a food safety system audit examines a food safety management system, and safety system audits examine the safety management system.

 Other methods, such as a desk or document review audit, may be employed independently or in support of the three general types of audits.

 Some audits are named according to their purpose or scope.
 The scope of a department or function audit is a particular department or function.
 The purpose of a management audit relates to management interests, such as assessment of area performance or efficiency.

 An audit may also be classified as internal or external, depending on the interrelationships among participants.
 Internal audits are performed by employees of your organization.
 External audits are performed by an outside agent.
 Internal audits are often referred to as first-party audits, while external audits can be either second-party or third-party.

 Auditing on ASQTV